moderneinc/springboot-migration-workshop/moderne-cli-adventure/README.md

 Moderne CLI, you can run an existing recipe or debug a recipe to see if it might work in repositories that have published their LSTs.

-With the following command, you will run the CleanUp recipe for all the Netflix repositories we have in the Moderne platform:
+With the following command, you will run the CodeCleanup recipe for all the Netflix repositories we have in the Moderne platform, and output a diff patch file for each repository in the working directory:

 ```shell
 mod run --repositories "github.com/Netflix/.+@main" --recipeName org.openrewrite.staticanalysis.CodeCleanup --recipeGAVs org.openrewrite.recipe:rewrite-static-analysis:1.0.2